Permanent impairment payments under the MRCA

 Back to topCan I take action against the Commonwealth for common law damages?

-Yes, but only in limited circumstances.
-If permanent impairment compensation (non-economic loss) becomes payable to you, you will receive a DVA letter asking for you to advise the Department in writing if you intend to institute an action or proceeding against the Commonwealth for damages for that non-economic loss.
-The amount payable by way of common law in these circumstances is restricted to $110,000 for any non-economic loss.
-Once you make an election to take action against the Commonwealth permanent impairment compensation is no longer payable.
+If PI compensation (non-economic loss) becomes payable to you, you will receive a letter asking for you to advise DVA in writing if you intend to take action or proceedings against the Commonwealth for damages for that non-economic loss.
+The amount payable under common law in these circumstances is restricted to $110,000.
+Once you take action against the Commonwealth, PI compensation is no longer payable.

 For further information in regards to common law action against the Commonwealth and other third parties, please refer to When and how to take legal action for compensation.